dap-ware/pySquatter/README.md

 # Squatter

-Squatter is a tool for monitoring Certstream for specific patterns and writing the matched patterns to a file.
-It can also send the matched patterns to Discord or Slack channels using webhooks.
+Squatter is a tool for monitoring Certstream for specific patterns and writing the matched domains to a file.
+It can also send the matched domains to Discord or Slack channels using webhooks.

 ![Image Description](resources/squatter.png)